-This summer I will have finished my second year as a secondary school teacher at a public school in Burgdorf, Switzerland.
-Next to teaching adolescents, I had the opportunity to assist the principal in interviews and plan the implementation of the new curriculum at two secondary schools.
-Previously, I spent three months in Mexico City where I was working, as part of the AIESEC voluntary program “Leadership Development Experience”, for the NGO Desarrollo de la Comunidad A.C.
-As a MA graduate in education, I was able to elaborate, in cooperation with a task force, a concept on how certain areas of a public school could be improved, including the communication between the school administration and the parents of the students.
-These two fulfilling work experiences allowed me to naturally gain leadership skills such as building a mutual beneficial relationship with different people or giving valuable feedback in order to promote performance.
+This summer, I will have completed my second year as a secondary school teacher at a public school in Burgdorf, Switzerland.
+Apart from teaching teenagers, I have had the opportunity to assist the principal with interviews and plan the implementation of a new curriculum at two secondary schools.
+Previously, I spent three months in Mexico City, where I was working as part of the AIESEC volunteer programme Leadership Development Experience, for the NGO Desarrollo de la Comunidad A.C.
+As a MA graduate in Education, I was able to elaborate on, in cooperation with a task force, a concept on how certain areas of a public school could be improved, including the communication between the school administration and the pupils’ parents.
+These two fulfilling experiences allowed me to naturally gain leadership skills such as building a mutual beneficial relationship with different people and giving valuable feedback in order to encourage performance.

-Right after my graduation, I did a research internship at the chair of Work and Organizational Psychology at University of Berne where I could apply my methodical knowledge by doing, among others, data analysis with SPSS in a quantitative research project about work orientations at the beginning of a career.
+Right after my graduation, I undertook a research internship at the chair of Work and Organizational Psychology at the University of Berne in which I could apply my methodical knowledge by doing, among other things, data analysis with SPSS in a quantitative research project about work orientations at the beginning of a career.

-A few years ago, I saw a portrait of the current director of human ressources at UNICEF which intrigued me immediately.
-Holding a leadership position within an intergovernmental organization such as the United Nations or the Organization for Economic Co-operation and Development (OECD) has been an age-long ambition.
-As an internationally oriented person, I wouldn’t mind leaving Switzerland for working reasons.
+A few years ago, I saw a portrait of the current Director of Human Resources at UNICEF which instantly intrigued me.
+Holding a leadership position within an intergovernmental organisation such as the United Nations or the Organization for Economic Co-operation and Development (OECD) is a personal ambition.
+As an internationally oriented person, I would not mind leaving Switzerland for work.

-Since 2011, I serve as a militia member of the civil protection system of Switzerland.
-My task as a staff assistant is to coordinate means and inform the local executive in a concise way about current developments in the event of disasters, emergencies and armed conflict.
-Holding a Public Policy and Management MSc would allow me to work for the Swiss government at another professional level, for instance as an analyst or policy advisor.
+Since 2011, I have served as a militia member of the civil protection system of Switzerland.
+My task as a staff assistant is to coordinate means and concisely inform the local executive about current developments in the event of disasters, emergencies and armed conflict.
+Holding a Public Policy and Management MSc would allow me to work for the Swiss government at a higher professional level, for instance, as an analyst or a policy advisor.

-I look forward to get involved in the multicultural community of the prestigious King’s College and to network with many future professionals in the field of public management.
+I look forward to getting involved in the multicultural community of the prestigious King’s College and to network with many future professionals in the field of public management.
 I am very excited to actively share my academic and professional experience and be inspired by those of others.

 Yours sincerely,